ozthe2/ozthe2.github.io/_posts/2018-01-10-Podcast-Episode1.md

 categories: Podcast
 tags: [podcast, configmgr, powershell, dfs]
 ---

-## SCCM & DFS Woes
-Episode 1 of “The Secret Diary of a Network Administrator” is now available to listen to and is about the things I’ve been up to at work along with reviews of related books, software etc.
+Episode 1 of “The Secret Diary of a Network Administrator: SCCM & DFS Woes” is now available to listen to and is about the things I’ve been up to at work along with reviews of related books, software etc.

 I plan on releasing the podcast on an irregular, regular basis.
 So may be every week, then every 2 weeks, perhaps a couple of months or more will go by.
 We're all busy, right!
 But it will be done, and they will be short but sweet sound-bites - no need to commit an hour or two - just a few minutes long each.